dreadwrr/pyparsec/README.md

-Note originally made using ctypes and .dll. but moved to python c api so have to finish testing before releasing <br>
+Note originally made using ctypes and .dll. but decided on python c api so have to finish testing before releasing <br>

-Purpose and initial concept was for file searching use. so accesses by volume if needing to read a mft dump there are other apis available https://github.com/omerbenamram/mft. or use the CLI version of mft parser.
+Purpose and initial concept was file searching use. so accesses by volume. if needing to read a mft dump there are other apis available https://github.com/omerbenamram/mft. or use the CLI version.

-Can be expanded to include FILENAME timestamps but SI is used which is more reliable.
+Can be expanded to include $FILENAME timestamps but SI is used which is more reliable.
 Open to any suggestions to improve or support use cases

 # mftparser